-Implementation of Villa Condo Developments, Cluster Residential, and Cluster Live Work requires amendments to the County's Land Use Bylaw, initiated by the County or a submitted redesignation application.

-The uses allowed and general regulations applied to Cluster Residential development, Villa Condodevelopment, and Live Work development areas shall be specified through amendments to the County's Land Use Bylaw, initiated either by the County or a submitted redesignation application.
+Implementation of Villa Condo Developments, and Cluster Residential, and Live Work Cluster requires amendments to the to the County's Land Use Bylaw, initiated by the County or a submitted redesignation application.
+The uses allowed and general regulationsapplied to Cluster Residential development, Villa-Condo development, and Live Work development areas shall be specified through amendments to the County's Land Use Bylaw, initiated either by the County or a submitted redesignation application.

-8 INSTITUTIONAL AND COMMUNITY SERVICES
+INSTITUTIONAL AND COMMUNITY SERVICES

 Providing space and facilities for recreation, culture, and institutional uses within South Springbank is a key component of encouraging a sense of place and community cohesion.
-In receiving community feedback, Range Road 33 in the South Springbank ASP was considered by many landowners to be the community core.
+In receiving community feedback, Range Road 33 was considered by many landowners to be the community core.
 The area already features a number of spaces for educational, community, and religious assembly uses.
-The intention of the institutional and community services area identified in that Plan is to allow these existing uses to expand alongside complementary development to establish a focus for the Springbank community.
+The intention of the institutional and community services area is to allow these existing uses to expand alongside complementary development to establish a focus for the Springbank community.